 Journal of Management Studies – A Publishing Workshop

-The Journal of Management Studies and Florida International University invite you to attend their face-to-face Publishing Workshop.
-The workshop will feature JMS editors, Roy Suddaby (former AMR's Editor in Chief and AMP's Associate Editor), and it will be led by JMS Associate Editor Gideon Markman (Colorado State University).
+The Journal of Management Studies and Durham University Business School invite you to attend their face-to-face Publishing Workshop to celebrate their 20 year partnership.
+The workshop will feature JMS editors and be led by JMS General Editor Daniel Muzio (University of York).

 - The secrets behind organizing an impactful Special Issue

 - Editor-Reviewer dynamics and how editors select and rate reviewers